-20.1 Child failing to travel to school
+18.1 Child failing to travel to school

 When a child fails to utilise travel assistance without justification for three consecutive days travel assistance may be suspended pending investigation as to the cause by the Council.
 This will only be reinstated where the child and their family assure the Council that the child will use the travel provision in place in the future.
-If the child then fails to use the travel assistance again a decision may be made to suspend that provision for the remainder of that term in consultation with the Head of School Admissions and Transport.
+If the child then fails to use the travel assistance again a decision may be made to suspend that provision for the remainder of that term in consultation with a senior officer.
 Where this suspension is confirmed, it will be the parent's responsibility to transport the child to their educational placement.